 Organic Chemistry Science Education Title:

-Growing crystals for X-ray diffraction analysis
+Growing Crystals for X-ray Diffraction Analysis

-Overview
+Overview:

 X-ray crystallography is a method commonly used to determine the spatial arrangement of atoms in a crystalline solid, which allows for the determination of the three-dimensional shape of a molecule or complex.
+Determining the three-dimensional structure of a compound is of particular importance, since a compound’s structure and function are intimately related.
+Information about a compound’s structure is often used to explain its behavior or reactivity.
 This is one of the most useful techniques for solving the three-dimensional structure of a compound or complex, and in some cases it may be the only viable method for determining the structure.
 Growing X-ray quality crystals is the key component of X-ray crystallography.
+The size and quality of the crystal is often highly dependent on the composition of the compound being examined by X-ray crystallography.
+Typically compounds containing heavier atoms produce a greater diffraction pattern, thus require smaller crystals.
+Generally, single crystals with well-defined faces are optimal, and typically for organic compounds the crystals need to be larger than those containing heavy atoms.
 Without viable crystals, X-ray crystallography is not feasible.
 Some molecules are inherently more crystalline than others, thus the difficulty of obtaining X-ray quality crystals can vary between compounds.
 The growth of X-ray crystals is similar to the process of recrystallization that is commonly used for purifying compounds, but with an emphasis on producing higher quality crystals.
 Often, higher quality crystals can be obtained by allowing the crystallization process to proceed slowly, which may occur over the course of day or months.

 Principles:

 There are a number of methods for growing X-ray crystals, such as heating and cooling, evaporation, and vapor diffusion, each with its’ own advantages and limitations.1 Described herein is one of the most useful methods for growing X-ray quality crystals, liquid-liquid diffusion.2 Successful X-ray crystal growth depends on the proper choice of solvents.
 The compound must be soluble in one solvent but insoluble in another.
 Liquid-liquid diffusion involves carefully layering a low-density solvent on top of a higher-density solvent in a thin tube, such as an NMR tube.
 The rate of diffusion can greatly influence the size and quality of the crystals- rapid diffusion favors smaller crystals, while slow diffusion favors the growth of larger and higher quality crystals.
 The utilization of thin tubes, such as NMR tubes, slows down the diffusion of the solvents, thus creating an environment that facilitates the growth of higher quality crystals.
 Commonly used solvents for the lower layer, which the compound is dissolved in, are methylene chloride or chloroform.
+The compound is dissolved in the less dense solvent, but this can prove problematic as the top solvent can start to evaporate prior to crystal formation.
+The optimal condition is to have the compounds dissolved in the more dense solvent.
 The top layer is the anti-solvent or precipitant.
 Frequently used anti-solvents are hexane, pentane, diethyl ether, or methanol.
 Once the two solvents have been carefully layered, they are allowed to slowly diffuse into one another.
 The compound becomes less soluble in the binary solution, facilitating the formation of X-ray crystals.

 Procedure:

-Preparation of the crystal tube and filter
+Preparation of the Crystal Tube and Filter:

 Place an NMR tube in an Erlenmeyer flask.

-Prepare a filter.
+Prepare a pipette filter.

-Construct the filter by placing a piece of Kimwipe (1 in. by 1 in.) in the , then use a rod to firmly wedge the Kimwipe into the bottleneck portion of the (Figure 1).
+Construct the filter by placing a piece of Kimwipe (1 in. by 1 in.) in the pipette, then use a rod to firmly wedge the Kimwipe into the bottleneck portion of the pipette (Figure 1).